egonSchiele/actionkid/SOUND.markdown

 So in summary, audio is a giant pain.

 ...And we're back.
 I couldn't figure out the issue with sounds, and then Leaf pointed out that this library is now totally UN-portable...I require all my users to have mpg123 (which I already knew).
 So I tried going back to SDL.
 I added a threaddelay before I do anything else, and now it somehow magically works.
 WTF.

+And now I've started getting this error:

+    actionkid(7549,0x10e5cb000) malloc: *** error for object 0x7fa808419570: pointer being freed was not allocated
+    *** set a breakpoint in malloc_error_break to debug actionkid(7549,0x105004000) malloc: *** error for object 0x7fa808419570: pointer being freed was not allocated
+    *** set a breakpoint in malloc_error_break to debug Abort trap: 6

+...this is bullshit.